SemuBot/Operating-instructions/README.md

 #### Play the audio file
 - First of all, you should be connected through SSH to the Semubot onboard computer
 - Then you should unplug and re-plug the USB-C dock just to be sure that the default audio device is correct (by default, the latest connected audio device will be used as a default)
-- On the command line of a semubo type in: "playfile"
+- On the command line of a semubot type in: "playfile"